 Enrollment adjustments made after the initial change of program period are required to have the approval of the instructor and the Dean or Associate Dean of the Faculty.
 Courses dropped at this point will be reflected in a grade of “W” on the official transcript.
 There will be no attempt to recover EOP funds from students who drop below full time status in this manner.

-Prior to the start of each term, EOP will provide a list of entering and continuing EOP students to the Office of Financial Aid.
-If any students have been discontinued from the program, the Office of Financial Aid should be notified as those decisions are made.
+Prior to the start of each term, EOP will provide a list of entering and continuing EOP students to the Financial Aid office.
+If any students have been discontinued from the program, the Financial Aid office should be notified as those decisions are made.